Booking.com: best prices

-As mentioned above the great nobles of the region of Bagheria built many towers and fortresses in the region, some of which are open to tourists.
-The Tower Amalfitano is among these: its construction dates back perhaps to the first half of the 16th century and has a square plan - it was originally a lookout tower.
+The nobles of Bagheria also built many towers and fortresses some of which are open to tourists.
+The Tower Amalfitano is among these; its construction dates back perhaps to the first half of the 16th century and it has a square plan - it was originally a lookout tower.

-The Parisi Tower is a tower with a rustic porch with a painted figure of a saint of the 17th century, and among the other towers near Bagheria, some of which have now vanished, we should mention the Sperlinga Tower; the Torre Monaco with a small church from the end of the 18th century, the Torre Valdina with some frescoes by Pietro Novelli (1603-1647), the Torre Mongerbino largely destroyed, and Torre Chiarandà, now in ruins.
+The Parisi Tower is a tower with a rustic porch with a painted figure of a saint of the 17th century.
+Other towers near Bagheria, some of which have now vanished, include the Sperlinga Tower; the Torre Monaco with a small church from the end of the 18th century, the Torre Valdina with some frescoes by Pietro Novelli, the Torre Mongerbino largely destroyed, and Torre Chiarandà, now in ruins.

 Other Bagheria highlights

-The artistic heritage of Bagheria is substantial and we conclude with a mention of the highlights among the churches of the town.
+The artistic heritage of Bagheria is substantial and includes some of the churches of the town.

 Among these churches of Bagheria visit the Cathedral Church, which was began in 1769 and completed in 1771.
 Made with the famous stone of Solanto, on the central door you can see the emblem of the Branciforti family.
-Inside you can see a statue of St. Joseph and a great Christ crucified, both works by Filippo Quattrocchi (1738-1813).
-Near the altar a marble medallion by Antonello Gagini (1478-1536) is set in the wall depicting a “Madonna with the child.”
+Inside you can see a statue of Saint Joseph and a great Christ crucified, both works by Filippo Quattrocchi.
+Near the altar a marble medallion by Antonello Gagini is set in the wall depicting a “Madonna with the child.”

-The Church of the Holy Sepulchre, which was began in the eighteenth century and then remodeled, retains a valuable Sicilian marble altar, a statue of the “Sorrows”, attributed to Filippo Quattrocchi, and an urn of the dead Christ, carved wood gilded, a work by Giuseppe Aiello (1891-1930), a local sculptor.
+The Church of the Holy Sepulchre, which was begun in the eighteenth century and then remodeled, retains a valuable Sicilian marble altar, a statue of “Sorrows”, attributed to Filippo Quattrocchi, and an urn of the dead Christ, in gilded, carved wood by Giuseppe Aiello, a local sculptor.

 Guttuso Museum in Bagheria